This resource aims to support practitioners deploying differential privacy

 as defined in the ISO/IEC

-When we define a threat model, we mainly focus on how much trust we rely
+When we define a threat model, we mainly focus on how much trust we place

 manner, while in contrast, an adversarial curator may (and we assume it